kubeflow/website/content/docs/started/getting-started-gke.md

 The deployment process is specifically divided into two steps **generate** and **apply** so that you can modify your deployment before actually deploying.

-To customize GCP resources (e.g. your GKE cluster), you can modify the deployment manager configs in **${KFAPP}/gcp_config** Many change can be applied to an existing configuration in which case you can run
+To customize GCP resources (e.g. your GKE cluster), you can modify the deployment manager configs in **${KFAPP}/gcp_config**.

+Many changes can be applied to an existing configuration in which case you can run

 ```
 cd ${KFAPP}